StarlaneStudios/vscode-comment-anchors/README.md

 * Anchors can be viewed in the anchor list in the activity bar
 * Anchor names, colors, highlight colors, and much more can be customized (See below for examples)
 * Click an anchor in the anchor list to scroll it into view
-* Quickly toggle tag visiblity with commands
+* Quickly toggle tag visibility with commands
 * View anchors across your entire workspace
 * Scope anchors to be visible in your entire workspace, or just the current file
 * Create foldable sections using region anchors